 Many of you will be aware of Seeking Shapes for Living – a course helping people explore a Rule of Life.

-In January we are pleased to announce that we are launching Personal Shapes for Living.
+We are pleased to announce that we have now launched Personal Shapes for Living.

 What is Personal Shapes for Living?